-Somerset Court was the first specialist centre for people with autism in the UK.
+>Somerset Court was the first specialist centre for autistic people in the UK.
 Living here gives adults with autism the opportunity to lead fulfilling and increasingly independent lives in a beautiful environment.

 Environment and facilities